Information Theoretic cutting of a cake: Introduction

 In the literature of fair division, there are two major assumptions regarding the set of goods to be divided: the category of \emph{divisible} goods where each good or item could be divided among parties, and the category of \emph{indivisible} goods where each item should wholly be given to one party (e.g. a car or a laptop) \cite{brams2000win}.
 Analyzing division of divisible goods is generally easier than that of indivisible goods.
 In the most generic scenario some of the items may be divisible, some indivisible and some partially divisible.
 We take care of this generic scenario by considering a set $\mathcal{D}$ of ``admissible" divisions of the resource.
 Theoretically the set $\mathcal{D}$ is of size infinity if we have a divisible item in the resource (since we can cut that item in any proportion).
 Practically speaking, even divisible items can be cut up to a certain precision.
 Therefore for simplicity we assume that the set $\mathcal{D}$ is finite (unless stated otherwise).
 Lastly, the preferences or valuations of parties could be \emph{ordinal} or \emph{cardinal}.
 Here we assume that valuations are cardinal, i.e.\ could be modeled by non-negative real numbers.

-Any algorithm providing a fair division may satisfy one or some of the fairness conditions introduced above.
+Any algorithm providing a fair division may satisfy one or some of the fairness conditions introduced above (see for instance \cite{Brams:Fishburn:2000, Edelman:Fishburn:2001} for conflicts in fairness criteria and tradeoffs).
 From another point of view, fair division may be accomplished in a distributed or centralized way.
 In a distributed algorithm the individuals should divide the cake amongst themselves, while in a centralized one, an external referee divides the cake for them.
 In order to address these two categories, we have chosen two prominent algorithms from the field, \emph{Divide-and-Choose} (DC) from the category of distributed algorithms and \emph{Adjusted Winner} (AW) from the category of centralized algorithms.
+In our discussion of centralized algorithms, we also consider the problem of optimizing \emph{social welfare}, another topic in fair division.

 The ``\emph{I cut, you choose}" or \emph{divide-and-choose} (DC) procedure is a well-known and ancient algorithm for dividing a resource among two parties \cite{brams:cake:1996}.
 The story of dividing a land between Abram and Lot in the Hebrew Bible refers to this method.
 In this procedure, the first party (Alice) cuts the cake into two parts and the second party (Bob) chooses one of the pieces, leaving the other piece for the first party.
 Note that Bob has an advantage over Alice for he can choose the best piece and can possibly get even more than half of the total value he assigns to the cake.
-In other words, when Alice does not know anything about Bob's valuation, she should divide the cake into two parts which are equal with respect to her valuation, so that despite of Bob's choice, she gains at least half of the cake.
+In other words, when Alice does not know anything about Bob's valuation, she should divide the cake into two parts which are equal with respect to her valuation, so that despite Bob's choice, she gains at least half of the cake.
 However Bob achieves more than half of the cake since he is free to choose.
 Since each party can obtain at least half the cake, this method is proportional but not equitable \cite{jones2002equitable}.